juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-1-what-is-horn-playing/introduction/_index.md

 [^ragin]: Constructing Social Research.
 Charles C. Ragin (1994)

-We seem to know what horn playing is because we are exposed to so much of it (paraphrase Ragin).
+We seem to know what horn playing is either (1) because we are exposed to so much of it or (2) we have a preconception about it.
 But horn playing is a different thing to different people.

 In this part we will: